What Are the Employee's Options in Vocational Rehabilitation in Louisiana Workers Compensation?

 - The employee's full medical history must be considered, not just disabilities or restrictions from the work accident.

-- A face-to-face vocational consultation with the employee is required.
+- A face-to-face vocational rehabilitation consultation with the employee is required.

 - The vocational rehabilitation counselor must consider the employee's social, educational, and vocational histories in order to establish the employee's expertise, capabilities, and ability to adapt.